 Gather your ingredients which are peeled and deveined shrimp, panko bread crumbs, eggs, hot sauce, garlic, Old Bay Seafood Seasoning, ground black pepper, fresh parsley, scallions, olive oil and a jalapeno pepper.

-You will also need hamburger buns, lettuce, and tomato and for the Basil Pesto Aioli, basil pesto, and mayonnaise.
+You will also need hamburger buns, lettuce, and tomato and for the Basil Pesto Aioli, purchased basil pesto or my easy Southern Basil Pesto, and mayonnaise.

 For the patties, put the peeled and deveined shrimp in a food processor fitted with a steel blade.
 Pulse seven times.
 It’s fine if some of the shrimp are not completely chopped up.